bitprj/devrel/AStarPathfinding/blog.md

 ```

 Next, we’ll work on `get_neighbors()`.
 This function should inspect the neighbor to the north, south, east, and west of the current node and for each of them, check if that node’s coordinates is within the bounds of the grid and if it’s an obstacle.
 If it’s out of bounds or an obstacle then do not include it as a neighbor to search.
-Please note that the top of the grid is at row 0.
-So you have to decrement the row to get the coordinates of the northern neighbor (or increment for southern).
+Please note that the top of the grid is at row 0, so you have to decrement the row to get the coordinates of the northern neighbor (or increment for southern).

 ```